KRIShark/DatasetCreatorUI-py/README.md

 ### YOLO Dataset Format:

-- When exported, each image will have a corresponding label file with the same base name and a `.txt` extension.
+- When exporting in YOLO formats, each image will have a corresponding label file with the same base name and a `.txt` extension.
 - Label files contain lines in the format:

 <class_id> <x_center> <y_center> <width> <height>